-3 Essential Website Architecture Elements for Law Firms
+Website Organization Best Practices For Law Firms

 Next, remember that you are a service-based company that must rely on customer reviews to gain traction in your geographic area.

 You should devote a block of your homepage to displaying five-star customer reviews with brief blurbs praising the legal services you provided.

 Those reviews will help to generate trust among new visitors to your site.

-There are a few other major aspects of a good law firm website homepage I want to mention, and they all have to do with the visual presentation you make to users.

-Your website’s main nav, which will be most important when seen for the first time on the homepage, must be concise and clear in its layout, since that is what potential clients will use to get around your site to see what services you offer.

-Related to the main nav is the internal linking you do in your homepage content.
+Related to the main navigation is the internal linking you do in your homepage content.

-You already know that homepages should not be loaded up with written content, but small blocks can briefly describe your service areas and link to them using keywords.
+You already know that homepages should not be loaded with written content, but small blocks can briefly describe your service areas and link to them using keywords.

 That internal link structure is vital.
 Everyone knows homepages are important; Google does, too.